OS2iot/OS2iot-docs/source/external-interface-design/external-interface-design.rst

 Changes to these entities must always happen in OS2iot, which is then synchronized to Chirpstack.
 It is not supported to change data directly in Chirpstack.
-All manipulation of settings in the Chirpstack is thus done via the Chirpstack API.
 The protocol documentation for the api is documented at https://www.chirpstack.io/docs/chirpstack/api/api.html.

-After the update to Chirpstack V4, applications on OS2IoT are also created one-to-one on Chirpstack.

 Security
 ~~~~~~~~